Advice for Parents/carers

 At The Hub School staff, parents and children work together to create a happy, caring, learning environment where positive relationships are developed and valued.

 Bullying, verbal, physical, on-line or indirect will not be tolerated and will always be dealt with quickly, efficiently and sensitively.
+The School have an anti-bullying coordinator who investigates all allegations or concerns raised in collaboration with school staff and senior leaders.
+The school's anti-bullying coordinator is Mr Matthews.

 It is the responsibility of everyone in school to aim to prevent occurrences of bullying and to deal with any incidents quickly and effectively.